-12.14.
+12.15.
 Like much of the Fens, the site is within Flood Zone 3 on the Environment Agency's indicative floodplain maps.
 Much of the South Holland area is at some risk of flooding and, as such, the district was one of the first to prepare a strategic flood risk assessment.
 Since that time, the Authority has been refining an approach to flood risk that acknowledges the unique characteristics of the area.
 The current site, however, is considered to be at relatively low risk in the context of South Holland.
-The Flood Risk Assessment prepared to support the Local Development Order concludes that some parts of the site will be at risk of flooding in a 100 years' time and identifies the appropriate mitigation measures, which will both defend the proposed properties
+The Flood Risk Assessment prepared to support the Local Development Order concludes that some parts of the site will be at risk of flooding in a 100 years' time and identifies the appropriate mitigation measures, which will both defend the proposed development from flooding and safeguard against an increase in flood risk elsewhere, in accordance with the Flood Risk Assessment.

-- from flooding and safeguard against an increase in flood risk elsewhere, in accordance with the Flood Risk Assessment. - 12.15.
-Floor levels will be at a minimum of 3.2m AOD for less vulnerable uses and 3.3m AOD for more vulnerable uses, such as hotels, with provision of lagoons to store surface water runoff to limit the discharge from the site to greenfield rates in accordance with policies in the emerging Local Plan, ultimately the lagoons will discharge at an agreed rate to the existing Internal Drainage Board resource at the north-eastern corner of the site.
+12.16.
+Floor levels within new buildings will be at a minimum of 3.2m AOD for less vulnerable uses and 3.3m AOD for more vulnerable uses, such as hotels, with a further 500mm of flood resilient measures within the buildings.
+Attenuation lagoons will manage surface water runoff to limit the discharge from the site to greenfield rates in accordance with policies in the adopted Local Plan.
+Surface water will ultimately discharge at an agreed rate to the existing Internal Drainage Board resource at the north-eastern corner of the site.
 The hazard mapping and detailed flood risk for this site and the surrounding area, however, have concluded that flood is a low risk that can be mitigated in this area, both in terms of the risk to the new properties themselves, and their users, or from increased flood risk off site arising from displaced flood waters or increased discharge rates.